 - Who is occupying the land and buildings and on what basis

-- What is the long term direction of the farm and its business
+- What is the long term direction of the farm business

 Understand the tax situation